-The growing sub-specialisation of interventional radiology is making many procedures much less invasive and less painful for patients, but as with everything new, incorporating it into the existing system of medical billing codes can confuse new radiology billing services.
+The growing sub-specialization of interventional radiology is making many procedures much less invasive and less painful for patients, but as with everything new, incorporating it into the existing system of medical billing codes can confuse new radiology billing services.

 The Growing Sub-specialization of Interventional Radiology